Find the Words

 (after having shared talking points based on the collective message framework)

-“I hope this context has helped explain why we at the CDC focus on addressing all three of these issues together.
+“I hope this context has helped explain why we focus on addressing all three of these issues together.
 Now, I’d like to focus a bit more specifically on [ACEs/overdose/suicide] and what we can do today to address it more effectively.”

 (proceed with issue-specific talking points)